nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

 ## Exercise 1.2: Configure IdentityServer4 to accept client credentials

-Now we are going to configure the our identity server to accept the clients with client credentials.
+Now we are going to configure the our identity server to accept clients with client credentials.

-### Step 1: Update the identity server configuration
+### Step 1

 To be able to connect to the transaction api with client credentials, we need to:
 * Add an Api Resource for the transaction api.